LifeRIP/stock-analyzer/README.md

   - Action taken: Target raised by JP Morgan (+7)
   - Increase in target price by 52.86% (+5.3)
 - 📈 **Growth potential:** 52.86%

+## ⚠️ Disclaimer

+This project is intended for educational and informational purposes only.

+All investment decisions are the sole responsibility of the user.
+I am not responsible for any financial losses or outcomes resulting from the use of this tool.
+Please do your own research and consult a professional financial advisor before making any investment.